 - CERTIFICATION/LICENSE/REGISTRATION - Basic Life Support (BLS): BLS in 30 days of hire or transfer.

-Registered Cardiac Sonographer (RCS), Reg Diag Cardiac Sonographer (RDCS), Registered Vascular Sonographe (RVS), Registered Vascular Tech (RVT): Must have one of the following within 6 months of hire/transfer:
+Registered Cardiac Sonographer (RCS), Reg Diag Cardiac Sonographer (RDCS): Must have one of the following at time of hire/transfer: -RCS through Cardio Credentialing Intl.
+(CCI) or -RDCS through American Registry of Diagnostic Medical Sonography (ARDMS).

 Baylor Scott & White Health (BSWH) is the largest not-for-profit health care system in Texas and one of the largest in the United States.
 With a commitment to and a track record of innovation, collaboration, integrity and compassion for the patient, BSWH stands to be one of the nation’s exemplary health care organizations.
 Our mission is to serve all people by providing personalized health and wellness through exemplary care, education and research as a Christian ministry of healing.
 Joining our team is not just accepting a job, it’s accepting a calling!